 He found that it is the actual investigation that requires the rights to cross-examination and representation, even before the disciplinary process has started.
 He ordered that Mr Lyons could not be invited to a disciplinary meeting as the investigation into the complaints made against him was fundamentally flawed.

 This case indicates that an employee is entitled to be legally represented and to cross-examine the evidence presented at the preliminary, fact-finding stages of a bullying investigation.
 Most notably, the employee has the benefit of this right before any disciplinary procedure has formally started.
-Employers should be aware of the fact that if they do not afford those rights to employees during an investigation, there is a risk that a court could prevent them from proceeding with a disciplinary process against that employee.
+Employers and Boards of Management should be aware of the fact that if they do not afford those rights to employees during an investigation, there is a risk that a court could prevent them from proceeding with a disciplinary process against that employee.
 This is an issue which needs to be taken into account when the terms of reference of an investigation are being considered.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.